How to Become a Foster Parent

 If you have ever thought about becoming a foster carer, your initial thoughts might centre on the big question of who can become foster carers.
 There is no easy answer to this because there are different types of foster carers.
 If you are serious about fostering a child, contact Capstone Foster Care.
 At any given time, there are thousands of children and young people in the UK seeking foster placement.
 If you are already a foster carer and wondering how to transfer from a local authority to an independent fostering agency, we can help you with that question too.

 Once you make contact with us, the application and assessment process begins.
 As to who can foster, there are some limitations.
 There are few outside limits on fostering age when it comes to foster families.
-Legally, our carers must be at least 21 years old (ideally over 25).
+Legally, our carers must be at least 21 years old.
 Your marital status and lifestyle are not a factor.
 While local authorities are the ones who take the child into care, fostering agencies also assess, train, approve, and support the fostering families.